DOSYCORPS/c-optihash/README.md

 #### Description
 Create secure and variable-length checksums using C89 with a fast and unique hashing algorithm.

-- Allocates memory with stack instead of heap
+- Allocates static memory with stack instead of heap
-- Bitwise entropy derived without division or multiplication
+- Bitwise entropy derived without division, multiplication or bitwise ^
-- C89 compilation option -std=c89 supported up to c2x
 - Compiles with Clang or GCC
+- Compiles with forward-compatible C89 option -std=c89 and C++ option -stdc++98
 - Conforms to strict ISO C with -pedantic-errors enabled
-- Fast hashing speed with optimization level 3
+- Fast hashing speed without compiler optimization
 - Hashes sequential bytes with dependence on each previous byte value
 - Hashes strings consistently in variable-length blocks of memory
-- Large 2GB+ files are supported
+- Large files are supported
 - Length variant values can be adjusted in the same hashing function
 - Memory-safe with well-defined behavior
 - Minified code
+- Output character length can be 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 or 1024
 - Outputs an array of 0xF digits for fast hash table lookups
-- Output character length can be 1, 2, 4, 8, 16, 32, 64, 128, 256, 512 or 1024

 #### Funding
 [Avolitty](https://avolitty.com/donate/)